phac-nml/speciesabundance/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

-- [Trimming and Quality Assessment](#Trimming-and-Quality-Assessment) - Performs preprocessing on high-throughput sequencing data, offering quality control, adapter trimming, and filtering.
+- [Trimming and Quality Assessment](#trimming-and-quality-assessment) - Performs preprocessing on high-throughput sequencing data, offering quality control, adapter trimming, and filtering.
-- [Taxonomic Classification](#Taxonomic-Classification) - Classifies taxa in metagenomic sequencing reads based on k-mer matches to a reference genome database.
+- [Taxonomic Classification](#taxonomic-classification) - Classifies taxa in metagenomic sequencing reads based on k-mer matches to a reference genome database.
-- [Abundance Estimation](#Abundance-Estimation) - Estimates species abundance in metagenomic samples using read-specific probabilities.
+- [Abundance Estimation](#abundance-estimation) - Estimates species abundance in metagenomic samples using read-specific probabilities.
+- [Hierarchial Data Visulization](#hierarchial-data-visulization) - Produces radial sunburst visualizations to depict estimated species abundance data.
 - [IRIDA Next Output](#irida-next-output) - Generates a JSON output file that is compliant with IRIDA Next.
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution.